rails/rails/guides/source/getting_started.md

 !images/getting_started/undefined_method_post_path.png(Undefined method
 post_path)!

-To understand this error, you need to understand how +form_for+ works.
+To understand this error, you need to understand how `form_for` works.
-When you pass an object to +form_for+ and you don't specify a +:url+ option, Rails will try to guess the +action+ and +method+ options by checking if the passed object is a new record or not.
-Rails follows the REST convention, so to create a new +Post+ object it will look for a route named +posts_path+, and to update a +Post+ object it will look for a route named +post_path+ and pass the current object.
+When you pass an object to `form_for` and you don't specify a `:url` option, Rails will try to guess the `action` and `method` options by checking if the passed object is a new record or not.
+Rails follows the REST convention, so to create a new `Post` object it will look for a route named `posts_path`, and to update a `Post` object it will look for a route named `post_path` and pass the current object.
 Similarly, rails knows that it should create new objects via POST and update them via PUT.

-If you run +rake routes+ from the console you'll see that we already have a +posts_path+ route, which was created automatically by Rails when we defined the route for the index action.
+If you run `rake routes` from the console you'll see that we already have a `posts_path` route, which was created automatically by Rails when we defined the route for the index action.
-However, we don't have a +post_path+ yet, which is the reason why we received an error before.
+However, we don't have a `post_path` yet, which is the reason why we received an error before.

 ```bash